IBMStreams/streamsx.websocket/_docs/200-user_overview.md

 2. websocketpp v0.8.2
    - The entire websocketpp directory is copied into the `include` directory of this toolkit.
 [Around 1.5 MB in size]
        - (It is needed for a successful compilation of the Streams application that uses this toolkit.
 Please note that these include files will not bloat the size of that application's SAB file  since the `include` directory will not be part of the SAB file.)
+       - You can obtain the official version 0.8.2 from this URL: https://github.com/zaphoyd/websocketpp/archive/refs/tags/0.8.2.tar.gz

 3. Open SSL libraries in Linux
    - On all your IBM Streams application machines, you have to ensure that the openssl-devel-1.0.2k-12 and openssl-libs-1.0.2k-12 (or a higher version) are installed.
 This can be verified via this command: `rpm -qa | grep -i openssl`